 Customers expect to be met with an understanding of their unique needs and expectations (66%) and for brands to demonstrate empathy (68%).
 However, the reality perceived by customers presents an opportunity for vast improvement, with only 34% of customers believing they are treated as unique individuals and 37% of customers saying that brands generally demonstrate empathy.

-We’ve seen the expectation of personalisation rise in recent years now, customers have begun to take it as a given.
+We’ve seen the expectation of personalisation rise in recent years, and customers have begun to take it as a given.
 More than half (52%) of customers expect personalised offers, up 3% from the previous year.
 This is even more important for customers in Belgium, 66% of whom expect personalised products and services.

 Demonstrating an understanding of your customers’ unique needs, and doing so in an empathetic way, must go beyond the one-to-one interactions between customers and your team.
 Increasingly, customers are making more of the things they can do within a CRM.